liam2/liam2/doc/usersguide/source/processes.rst

                 - age: int

             processes:
-                ageing:
+                ageing():
                     - age: age + 1
                     - agegroup: trunc(age / 10) * 10

-                display:
+                display():
                     - show("agegroup", agegroup)

+                plus(a, b):
+                    - show("adding", a, "and", b)
+                    - return a + b

-In this example, there are two functions, one with two processes, and one with only one process.
+In this example, there are three functions, two with two processes, and one with only one process.
 If the *ageing* function is executed, then both processes will be executed in turn (*age*, then *agegroup*).